The 5 lowest rate survival jobs in history

 2) Plague doctor

-Recognized by their distinctive bird-like masks, the plague doctor would travel round and try to treat people infected with the bubonic plague.
-The problem was that their patients needed advanced medicines that didn’t exist at the time, and all treatments the doctor had would do little to nothing, and often made things worse.
-It only takes a single bite from one flea to become infected, so spending your time visiting as many sick people as possible, so you can make them feel slightly better before they died must have been very dangerous.
+Recognized by their distinctive bird-like masks, the plague doctor would travel around and try to treat people infected with the bubonic plague.
+The problem was that their patients needed advanced medicines that didn’t exist at the time, and all treatments the doctor had would do little to nothing and often made things worse.
+It only takes a single bite from one flea to become infected, so spending your time visiting as many sick people as possible, so you can make them feel slightly better before they die must have been very dangerous.

 3) Pirate